michaeljeisner/stake-pf-replay-go/docs/api/authentication-and-utilities.md

 **Go Implementation Notes:**
 - Cookie name: `session`
 - Extract from `document.cookie` in browser context
-- For Go client: user must provide session token (from browser DevTools → Application → Cookies)
+- For desktop product code: prefer browser-context requests over exposing the raw session token to Go.
+- For fallback Go-client experiments: obtain session state from the selected persistent browser profile, not from user DevTools instructions.
 - Token is opaque string, no known expiry format

 ### x-access-token Header